tacofoundation/tacofoundation.github.io/docs/specification.md

 - `field_schema`: Column schemas by hierarchy level
 - `collection`: Complete COLLECTION.json content

-**Properties**
+**Attributes**

-`data` property materializes current view to TacoDataFrame executing DuckDB query and loading results into memory.
+The `data` attribute materializes the current view into a TacoDataFrame by executing the query and loading results into memory.
 This is where lazy evaluation ends and data becomes available for operations.

-`field_schema` property returns column schema dictionary from `taco:field_schema` in collection metadata showing available columns and types per hierarchy level.
+The `field_schema` attribute returns column schema dictionary from `taco:field_schema` in collection metadata showing available columns and types per hierarchy level.

-`collection` property returns complete COLLECTION.json content with all metadata as dictionary.
-Returns copy to prevent accidental modification of internal state.
+The `collection` attribute returns complete COLLECTION.json content with all metadata as dictionary.

 **SQL Interface**

-`sql(query)` method executes SQL query creating new TacoDataset with lazy view.
+The `sql(query)` method executes SQL query creating new TacoDataset instance with lazy view.
 Query not executed immediately, only view created.
-Always use `data` as table name which auto-replaces with current view name enabling query chaining.
-Tracks JOINs with level1+ tables for export validation.
-Updates PIT schema with new row count after filtering.
+Must use `data` as table name which implementations auto-replace with current view name enabling query chaining.
+Query chaining example in Python:

-Query chaining example:

 ```python
 ds1 = dataset.sql("SELECT * FROM data WHERE cloud_cover < 10")